Elijah Holyfield

 Elijah Esaias Holyfield (born November 30, 1997) is an American professional wrestler and former professional football running back.
 He is signed to WWE.

-Holyfield played college football for the Georgia Bulldogs and spent four seasons in the NFL but didn’t play in a single game.
+Holyfield played college football for the Georgia Bulldogs and spent four seasons in the NFL.

 Early life

 Holyfield attended high school at Riverside Military Academy in Gainesville, GA and Woodward Academy in College Park, Georgia.
 As a junior, he rushed for 1,735 yards and 25 touchdowns and as a senior he rushed for 1,069 yards and 21 touchdowns.
 He was ranked as a 4-star recruit coming out of high school.
 He committed to the University of Georgia to play college football.

 College career

 Holyfield played in five games as a true freshman at Georgia in 2016, rushing six times for 29 yards.
 As a sophomore in 2017, he rushed for 293 yards on 50 carries and two touchdowns.
 Splitting time with D'Andre Swift in 2018, Holyfield rushed for 1,018 yards on 159 carries with seven touchdowns.
 After the season, Holyfield decided to forgo his senior year to pursue a career in the NFL.